mwiedmann/space-harvest/README.md

 Asteroids, aliens, and other players can destroy your ship and damage your base.
 If you run out of ships or your base runs out of energy, its game over.

-Every 20,000 points your base will recharge and create you another ship.
+Every 20,000 points your base will recharge, create you another ship, and possibly give your base a bonus.
+Current bonuses include defensive turrets and auto-piloted mini-harvesters and collect minerals for you.

 ## Controls